DavidBeSoDeku/tuyotuyo/README.md

 # tuyotuyo
-Fun blend of puyo puyo and tetris made in Java
+Fun blend of puyo puyo and tetris made in Java.
 ---
 #### Created by David Brooks, Rithwik Pattikonda, and Tristan Prior.